-We’re celebrating the best of Britain for LGBT History Month, with a list of 10 inspirational British LGBT icons.
+We’re celebrating the best of Britain for 2021 LGBT History Month, with a list of 10 inspirational British LGBT+ icons.

 Alan Turing was an English computer scientist and mathematician (among other specialities) and is widely considered to be the father of theoretical computer science.

-Turing was prosecuted in 1952 for homosexual acts, when sex between men was illegal in the UK.
-He accepted chemical castration treatment as an alternative to prison.
-After this awful experience, he went back to his academic pursuits until his death, from cyanide poisoning in 1954.
-An inquest determined this was suicide but it is said that the evidence is also consistent with accidental poisoning.
+In 1952 Turing was prosecuted for homosexual acts, because back then, sex between men was illegal in the UK.
+He accepted chemical castration as an alternative to prison.
+After this he went back to science and mathematics until his death, from cyanide poisoning in 1954.
+An inquest determined this was suicide but it is said that the evidence was also consistent with accidental poisoning.

 In 2009, following an Internet campaign, British Prime Minister Gordon Brown made an official public apology on behalf of the British government for "the appalling way he was treated."
 Queen Elizabeth II granted him a posthumous pardon in 2013.

 Nicola Adams is officially Great Britain’s most successful female boxer of all time.
 In August 2016, Nicola became the first British boxer to successfully defend their Olympic title for 92 years!

 Nicola used Twitter to open up about her sexuality, claiming “I’m lesbian not bi, just saying,” adding a LGBTQ+ flag emoji.